RecursiveJoy/UT_DS_Course2/README.md

 ---
 # The Files related to UT_DS_Course2:
 ---
-1. this readme
+1. README.md
-2. the presentation for Task 1
+2. Course2_Task1_Presentation.pptx
-3. the Jupyter Notebook file
+3. C2_notebook.ipynb
-4. the environment file.
+4. environment.md

 ---
 # Summary of each file
 ---
-## 2. Course 2 Process Presentation File Summary:
+## 2. Course2_Task1_Presentation.pptx: The Data Science Process Presentation
     In this presentation, we will introduce the BADIR data science process framework and describe how each step will enable us to move forward toward this goal.

-## 3. Jupyter Notebook file:
+## 3. C2_notebook.ipynb: The Jupyter Notebook Work
     This file contains the work I have done towards solving the two problems listed in the Course 2 premise.

-## 4. environment.md
+## 4. environment.md The Environment Setup and Config Guide
     This file is just a guide to get the ds environment set up for this course in case I need to reinstall Windows again.